CsatiZoltan/t8code-wiki/Step-1---Creating-a-coarse-mesh.md

 To view it with `Paraview`, open the file `prefix.pvtu`.
 The `t8_step1_coarsemesh` example will create the file `t8_step1_tetcube.pvtu`.

 <img src="https://github.com/holke/t8code/wiki/pictures/tutorials/Step1-ParaviewTreeid.png" height="400">

+As we can see our geometry is a three dimensional cube that consists of six tetrahedral trees.